OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '*   We will not contact a child under the age of 13 about special offers or for marketing purposes without parental consent.

-    ' + '*   You or your child can review, edit, update, and delete information relating to your child\\'s sub-account and, if you no longer wish your child to have such an account, you can revoke your consent at any time, by logging on to manage your account here.
+    ' + '*   You or your child can review, edit, update, and delete information relating to your child's sub-account and, if you no longer wish your child to have such an account, you can revoke your consent at any time, by logging on to manage your account here.

     ' + '

     ' + '

-    You may e-mail us at privacypolicy@att.com, call us at 800.495.1547 or write to us at AT&T Privacy Policy, 1120 20th Street, N.W., 10th Floor, Washington, DC 20036 with any questions or concerns you may have about our Children\\'s Online Privacy Policy.
+    You may e-mail us at privacypolicy@att.com, call us at 800.495.1547 or write to us at AT&T Privacy Policy, 1120 20th Street, N.W., 10th Floor, Washington, DC 20036 with any questions or concerns you may have about our Children's Online Privacy Policy.

 ' + '